Language Design: Equality & Identity

 Status Quo

-So why is Eq
+Why is Eq

-not doing its job, or rather what is its job description in the first place?
+not doing its job, or rather – what is its job description in the first place?

-There can be multiple useful definitions of equality per type, and depending on the use-case having only one available is not sufficient.
-Using newtypes to swap one implementation of ==
+There can be multiple useful definitions of equality per type, and – depending on the use-case – having only one to pick is not sufficient.

-for another one is not sufficient in the same regard.
 Even simple functions like list’s elem

-require both equality and identity.
+might require both equality and identity operations to work correctly,

 Available Options